botlabs-gg/yagpdb-docs-v2/content/docs/welcome/getting-started.md

 +++
 title = "Getting Started"
 weight = 120
+description = "The first steps to setting up YAGPDB on your server."
 +++

 > The hardest thing about getting started, is getting started. - Guy Kawasaki